ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 	- Email recipients: **TenantAdmins**

-7. If all settings are correct, select the **Close** button to close the Window.
+6. If all settings are correct, select the **Close** button to close the **eDiscovery search started or exported** pane.

+7. In the **Alert policies** list, select the **ellipsis** icon that appears on the far right side of **eDiscovery search started or exported** row, and then in the menu that appears, select **Edit**.

+8. An **Edit recipients** pane appears.
+This window enables you to edit the email recipients who are notified when this policy is triggered.
+You will not change the value here, instead, the purpose of this step is to show you how to change the recipient list in your real-world implementations for any of the default system policies.
+Select **Close**.

 You have now reviewed the default Microsoft 365 eDiscovery alert that notifies tenant admins when an eDiscovery case is created or exported.